 - Log on to the DLA console.

-- In the left-side navigation pane, choose Serverless SQL > Execute.
+- In the left-side navigation pane, choose Serverless Presto > Execute.

 - In the upper-right corner, click Log on in DMS to execute SQL operations, and run the following SQL command to create your HDFS database:

 CREATE DATABASE `my_hdfs_db` WITH DBPROPERTIES ( catalog = 'hive', location = 'hdfs://172.16.199.0:9000/test/' )Note You can also use a MySQL client or program code to connect to DLA and run the preceding command to create your HDFS database.Parameters:

 - catalog: the schema you created.
 The value hive indicates that the hive schema is created.